hlandau/acmetool/userguide.md

     http-ports:           # You can specify different ports for proxying.
       - 123
       - 456
+    http-self-test: false # Defaults to true.
+If false, will not perform self-test
+                          # but will assume challenge can be completed.
+Rarely needed.
   key:                    # What sort of key will be used for this certificate?
     type: rsa|ecdsa
     rsa-size: 2048
     ecdsa-curve: nistp256
+    id: krzh2akn...       # If specified, the key ID to use to generate new certificates.
+                          # If not specified, a new private key will always be generated.
+                          # Useful for key pinning.

 priority: 0
 ```